 The reservoir, which supplied as much as 1,500,000 gallons of water per day to Manzanar from nearby Shepherd Creek, is an even greater reminder of what was going on to the southeast.
 The size of the reservoir alone tells you that a lot of water was needed to supply more than 10,000 incarcerees at Manzanar.

 It should be noted here that the National Park Service has published a map of the Manzanar Reservoir that provides directions from the Manzanar National Historic Site, along with the locations of each inscription and translation of those written in Japanese.
 The map is available at the Manzanar Visitor Center or you can download a copy here (Adobe Reader software required to view/print).
+The resistance aspects of the inscriptions will become clearer once you get an idea of where they are located and what they mean.

 For those who would like to visit the Manzanar Chicken Ranch or the Manzanar Reservoir, take the tour road to the cemetery and look for the brown signs.
 They will point you in the right direction for each location.